John-Qu/John-Qu.github.io/_posts/2017-09-07-Exercises-in-1-Introduction-ty-python-of-MITx6001x.md

 ---
 layout: post
-title:  "Notes of W1_E2 PythonBasics of MIT6001x"
+title:  "Exercises in 1 Introduction to Python of MITx6001x"
 date:   2017-09-07 11:20:11 +0800
 categories: notes
 ---

-This is a note of MIT6001x W1 Python Basics Exercise 2.
+This is a note of exercises in 1 Introduction to Python of MITx6001x course.

+## Exercise 1

+> True or False?
+A computational mode of thinking means that everything can be viewed as a math problem involving numbers and formulas.
+>
+> * True correct
+> * False incorrect

+Something cannot be turned into conputational problems.
+So I chose False.

+But this question is asking about **computational mode of thinking**, not computable problems.

+## Exercise 2

 > A recipe for deducing the square root involves guessing a starting value for y.
 Without another recipe to be told how to pick a starting number, the computer cannot generate one on its own.
 >
-> * True correct
+> - True correct
-> * False me
+> - False me

 I thought the guessing is not important for this recipe, because it can start with any number.